temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 The most recent event is at the top, so read the history from the bottom up to see each step in the process.
 Using this history, you can see exactly how your Workflow executed and pinpoint any places things might have gone wrong.

 Temporal stores the results of each Activity in this history, as you can see im the image.
 If there was a system crash between the `getIP` and `getLocationInfo` Activity Executions, a new Worker would re-run the Workflow, but would use the previous Event History to reconstruct the Workflow's state.
 Instead of re-running the `getIP` function, it would use the previous run's value and continue on.
+This prevents duplicate executions.
+By relying on the stored Event History, Temporal ensures that the Workflow can recover seamlessly, maintaining reliability and consistency even after a crash.

 In this application, this recovery isn't crucial.
 But imagine a situation where each Activity execution was a bank transaction.
 If a crash occurred between transactions, the Worker can pick up where the previous one failed.
 Nobody gets charged multiple times because something failed.